 Vaifen is not a grand nation in terms of territorial extension, nor it stands among the mightiest in terms of military power.
 It is a nation that accepts the ever-evolving realities of the present and eagerly looks towards the future without ever forgetting the lessons of the past, and never being shameful of its history.

-The nation bears the scars of its tragedies with its head held up high, and flaunts the banners of its triumphs and best moments with resounding joy.
+The Nation of Vaifen bears the scars of its tragedies with its head held up high, and flaunts the banners of its triumphs and best moments with resounding joy.
 Much of its historical architecture has been preserved throughout the centuries, some of which now coexist with the modern conveniences of today’s technology and infrastructure.

-The second pillar is the Senate — Vaifen’s legislative branch and the only one that’s directly elected by its citizens.
-It is led by a Prime Minister that’s chosen from among their ranks, who, at the moment of its appointment, is tasked to form a cabinet of Ministers: Health, Defense, Culture, Security, Work, Education, Economy, Energy, and Development, with the tenth one, Diplomacy, being directly appointed by the Crown.
+The second pillar is the Senate, Vaifen’s legislative branch and the only one that’s directly elected by its citizens.
+It is led by a Prime Minister that’s chosen from among their ranks, who, at the moment of its appointment, is tasked to form a cabinet of Ministers: Health, Defense, Security, Interior, Economy, and National Development, with the seventh one, Foreign Affairs, being directly appointed by the Crown.
 The Nation’s current Prime Minister is Andre Callahan.

 The third, but not least important pillar of the trinity, is the Tribunal, Vaifen’s judicial branch.
 It is tasked with interpreting the Senate’s laws, dispensing justice through its courts, and keeping the balance between all three powers.